slaclab/rogue/docs/src/installing/build.rst

 ==========================

 The following instructions demonstrate how to build rogue outside of the anaconda environment.
-These instructions are only relevant for the Linux operating system.
+These instructions are only relevant for the Linux and MacOS operating systems.
 See :ref:`installing_anaconda` or :ref:`installing_docker` for Windows and MacOS.

 Installing Packages Required For Rogue